 Before we knew it, the holiday’s were upon us.
 We started new Christmas traditions as husband and wife, such as cutting down our first tree and decorating it together, baking goodies, and watching cheesy Christmas movies.

-Soon it was Christmas and we visited many families during those two days (everyone wants to see the newlyweds!)
+Soon it was Christmas, and we visited many families during those two days (everyone wants to see the newlyweds!)
 We spent Christmas Eve with my family, a noisy affair now with little children in the mix and the family expanding.
-Early the next morning, we headed to a family friends for Christmas brunch, with our puppy in tow.
+Early the next morning, we headed to a family friend for Christmas brunch, with our puppy in tow.
 After that, to the in-laws!
-We ate more yummy food and had lovely conversation.
-Bu before we could head home, we detoured and drove over to my sister’s house for her first ever Christmas dinner.
+We ate more yummy food and had a lovely conversation.
+But before we could head home, we detoured and drove over to my sister’s house for her first ever Christmas dinner.
 We were stuffed and tired by the end of the day.

-We definitely fully embraced our first Christmas as husband and wife.
+We fully embraced our first Christmas as husband and wife.

-A week later, we hosted yet another party, New Years Eve!
+A week later, we hosted yet another party, New Year’s Eve!
 Nothing like ringing in the new year with friends and family in our new home.
-Food was once again covering my entire kitchen counter, music playing to the max volume (courtesy of my cousin who was our personal DJ for the night).
-Mario Cart running on the TV.
-Children chasing and playing with the dog.
-Champagne was being served all around.
+Food was once again covering my entire kitchen counter, music playing to the max volume (courtesy of my cousin who was our DJ for the night).
+Mario Cart was running on the TV.
+Children were running around, chasing and playing with the dog.
+Champagne was served all around.

 Once all the holiday’s ended, we spontaneously went on our second honeymoon to Mexico!
-Literally spontaneous, like left within a week!
-We had an amazing time, and it was a dream to get away from the cold and snow to the warmth of sunlight, soaking in all the vitamin D. We lounged by the pool, tried new food and made appointments at various restaurants within the resort.
-I even booked a couples massage for us, which was an interesting experience, but one I thoroughly enjoyed!
+By spontaneous, I mean we left within a week!
+We had a fantastic time, and it was a dream to get away from the cold and snow to the warmth of sunlight, soaking in all the vitamin D. We lounged by the pool, tried new food and made appointments at various restaurants within the resort.
+I even booked a couples massage for us, which was an exciting and interesting experience, but one I thoroughly enjoyed!
 It was a lovely time, and having a whole week to just focus on each other during this time, no worries of home on our minds.

 ♥ Newlywed Wife: 3 Months of Marriage